LinkedIn

 AI LinkedIn headshots from selfies: the short answer

 The workflow replaces a $200 to $500 studio session for the one job most professionals actually need: a clean, recent, recruiter-ready LinkedIn profile picture that still looks like you on a video call.
-You upload selfies once, the model learns your face, and you can rerun new looks any time without re-uploading.
+You upload one selfie once, the model learns your face, and you can rerun new looks any time without re-uploading.

 Pick a LinkedIn-focused pack, generate several frames, and choose the crop that still reads sharp at thumbnail size.
 That single decision is what separates a usable AI LinkedIn profile picture from a novelty render.